TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 11/Job 11.17.md

 ---

-And [thy] life shall be clearer than the noonday; Though there be darkness, it shall be as the morning.
+Life shall be clearer than the noonday.
+Though there is darkness, it shall be as the morning.